issacdowling/selfhostedsmarthomeguide/README.md

     else:
         speech("Its " + now.strftime('%I') + " " + now.strftime('%M') + " " + apm)
 ```
+Basically, we check whether it's AM or PM, and get the 12-hour time, and then just format it in a nice way for speech.
+It's really simple.

 I know that **"Its"** should have an apostrophe to represent a contraction, and it annoys me too, a lot, however I'm trying to avoid extra symbols when necessary.